PennTURBO/semantic-engine/docs/Semantic_Engine_Language_Guide.md

 `fcb96fee01d94924abf3e25c07c109c9`: UUID generated at the start of each Semantic Engine instantiation.
 It is constant between Update Specifications during a single instantiation.
 Ensures that the generated URI will not collide with any URIs previously in the graph.

 `str(?TURBO_0010191)`: Cardinality Enforcer element.
 This captures the existing URIs associated with a specific non-optional Instance included in the input pattern and uses it to lock in the cardinality of the new Instance.
-The determination of which Enforcer element to use is made by an algorithm that processes the supplied Cardinality settings as a group and searches for a `:1-1` connection between a Graph Element that exists in the input pattern and a Graph Element that exists in the output pattern. is case, we have asserted that an Instance referencing class `turbo:TURBO_0010191` exists in the input pattern, is not an optional Graph Element, and has a `1-1` Cardinality relationship either with `obo:MONDO_0004992` directly, or with another Graph Element in the output pattern that has a `:1-1` connection with `obo:MONDO_0004992`.
+The determination of which Enforcer element to use is made by an algorithm that processes the supplied Cardinality settings as a group and searches for a `:1-1` connection between an Instance that exists in the input pattern and an Instance that exists in the output pattern.
+In the example above, we have asserted that an Instance referencing class `turbo:TURBO_0010191` exists in the input pattern, is not an optional Graph Element, and has a `1-1` Cardinality relationship either with `obo:MONDO_0004992` directly, or with another Instance in the output pattern that has a `:1-1` connection with `obo:MONDO_0004992`.

 Note that it is possible to configure Cardinality settings in such a way that there are logical inconsistencies.
 For example, consider the simple pattern below, that introduces a logical inconsistency.
 If Cardinality inconsistencies exist, they will be flagged by the Semantic Engine, and the instantiation will be cancelled.
 ```